rakhimov/scram/README.rst

 SCRAM : "Simplified Command-line Risk Analysis Multi-tool"

 This project attempts to build a simple command line tool for risk analysis.
-Fault Tree Analysis is under current development.
+Basic Fault Tree Analysis is implemented.
+Further enhancements are under current development.
+Event tree analysis is a next endeavor.

 ******************************
 Building and Installing